-- The policy on training and development will be amended to be aligned with the Employment Equity Act, Skills Development Act, Skills Levy Act, SAQA and other relevant legislations. - In order for the municipality to be able to accommodate several in-house trainings and development at the work place, there is a need to increase the number of boardrooms, training rooms and conference rooms within.
+- ➤ The policy on training and development will be amended to be aligned with the Employment Equity Act, Skills Development Act, Skills Levy Act, SAQA and other relevant legislations. - ➤ In order for the municipality to be able to accommodate several in-house trainings and development at the work place, there is a need to increase the number of boardrooms, training rooms and conference rooms within.

-The proposed amendments of the policy will be implemented with effect from the 01st July

-2018 to 30th June 2019.
+The implementation period will be with effect from the 01st July 2020 to 30th June 2021.